kareraisu/rasti.js/readme.md

 **[row]** and **[col-1]** to **[col-12]**
 Define a responsive grid a la bootstrap (12 columns grid system).
 Rows contain columns.

+### Text

 **[header]**
 Creates a header for a container, it's value becomes the text of the header.
 Can be used with panels and pages.

 **[label]**
 Creates a label for an element, it's value becomes the text of the label.
 Can be used with any element, except panels and pages.

+**[text]**
+Creates text within an element, it's value becomes the text.

+These three attributes can be localized by using a language key for their value.

 ### Actions